UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 +++

-> **Note:** In `pandas` DataFrame, the value `NaN` is often used to denote missing data.
+> **Note:** In `pandas`, the value `NaN` is often used to denote missing data.
 > By default, when `pandas` calculates summary statistics (e.g., `max`, `min`, `sum`, etc),
 > it ignores these values.
 If you look at the documentation for these functions, you will
 > see an input variable `skipna`, which by default is set to `skipna=True`.
 This means that
 > `pandas` will skip `NaN` values when computing statistics.

-### Calculating summary statistics on dataframes
+### Calculating summary statistics on data frames

-What if you want to calculate summary statistics on an entire dataframe?
+What if you want to calculate summary statistics on an entire data frame?
 Well, it turns out that the functions in {numref}`tab:basic-summary-statistics` can be applied to a whole data frame!
 For example, we can ask for the number of rows that each column has using `count`.